chester-lang/chester2025draft/parser-plan.md

 2. ✅ Create tests that verify comments are correctly preserved
 3. ✅ Document the comment attachment strategy
 4. ✅ Update any related components dependent on comment information
+5. Fix identifier parsing correctness to ensure proper handling of all valid identifiers
-5. Focus on remaining features in Phase 2 of the Implementation Plan:
+6. Focus on remaining features in Phase 2 of the Implementation Plan:
    - Complete object expressions implementation
    - Implement telescope parsing
    - Add source maps support
-6. Continue migration of V1-only tests to V2
+7. Continue migration of V1-only tests to V2